Ignacio de la Torre y Mier: Early life

-Ignacio de la Torre was born on June 25, 1866 in a house in the Historic center of Mexico City.
-He was the youngest of 7 children of the sugar businessman from El Puerto de Santa María, Spain, Isidoro Fernando José Máximo de la Torre Carsí (1818–1881), founder of the company Jecker-Torrees, responsible for issuing the bonds which would result in the French intervention in Mexico; and his wife, María Luisa de los Ángeles Mier Celis (1830–1866).
+Ignacio de la Torre was born on June 25, 1866, in a house in the Historic center of Mexico City.
+He was the youngest of 7 children of the sugar businessman from El Puerto de Santa María, Spain, Isidoro Fernando José Máximo de la Torre Carsí (1818–1881), founder of the company Jecker-Torre, responsible for issuing the bonds which would result in the French intervention in Mexico; and his wife, María Luisa de los Ángeles Mier Celis (1830–1866).
 Ignacio de la Torre Mier's father was a rich hacienda owner; he came to own 10 plantations and lived with his family in the Palace of the Marqués del Apartado.
 Ignacio was educated in the best schools in Mexico and the United States.
-His father died in France on August 28, 1881 and left Ignacio as an inheritance the hacienda of Santiago Tenextepango, in Ayala, Morelos.
+His father died in France on August 28, 1881, and left Ignacio as an inheritance the hacienda of Santiago Tenextepango, in Ayala, Morelos.
 It was one of the most productive of its day, 16000 ha in size, producing sugar cane.
 After the Cuban War of Independence, Morelos started to compete with Hawaii and Puerto Rico; motivating De la Torre to invest in his plantations.
 De la Torre had a trading company to sell and export his products, which drew positive attention from president Porfirio Díaz.

-On January 16, 1888 he married Amada Díaz, daughter of president Porfirio Díaz, conceived out of wedlock with an indigenous woman from Huamuxtitlán, Guerrero named Rafaela Quiñones.
+On January 16, 1888, he married Amada Díaz, daughter of president Porfirio Díaz, conceived out of wedlock with an indigenous woman from Huamuxtitlán, Guerrero named Rafaela Quiñones.
 Ignacio met Amada at a dance in Spring, 1887.
 After a brief courtship, they were married by archbishop Pelagio Antonio de Labastida y Dávalos.